T-A-U/308A.4.1LAB-v2-/README.md

-# R-ALAB 308A.4.1:  Working with External Data
+# R-ALAB 308A.4.1:  Working with External Data (Assignment)